St. Mary's could become Second Amendment sanctuary area

-Commissioner John O’Connor (R) expressed his support of designating St. Mary’s as a Second Amendment sanctuary county during the board’s meeting last Tuesday, as several pieces of legislation restricting firearm ownership are being discussed in Annapolis and a social media campaign gains momentum.
+St. Mary’s County Commissioner John O’Connor (R) expressed his support for designating St. Mary’s as a Second Amendment sanctuary county during the board of county commissioners’ meeting last week in Leonardtown, as several pieces of legislation restricting firearm ownership are being discussed in Annapolis and a social media campaign gains momentum.

 “I’m looking forward to the progress … [of] looking at St. Mary’s County as being a Second Amendment sanctuary county,” the commissioner said at the Feb.
 11 meeting.
 “I think it’s important … when you watch what’s going on in Annapolis, that we take that initiative and we start letting people know that what they are doing inside the Beltway is not always reflective of the rest of the state.”

-O’Connor is referring to a series of gun-restricting bills currently being proposed in Annapolis he said are working against the law-abiding citizen, such as a bill placing further regulations on assault long guns, and “fails to bolster criminals” who obtain firearms, he said.
+O’Connor is referring to a series of gun-restricting bills currently being proposed in Annapolis he said are working against the law-abiding citizen, such as a bill placing further regulations on assault long guns, and fails to deter criminals who obtain firearms, he said.

-When asked what this designation could actually mean for the county, O’Connor told The Enterprise taking this stance would support not providing any resources or funding to legislation “deemed as unconstitutional against the Second Amendment,” such as bans on handguns and assault weapons and registration fees on shotguns and rifles.
+When asked what this designation could actually mean for the county, O’Connor told the Maryland Independent taking this stance would support not providing any resources or funding to legislation “deemed as unconstitutional against the Second Amendment,” such as bans on handguns and assault weapons and registration fees on shotguns and rifles.

 “If you’re a supporter of this, please reach out,” he said last week.
 “I know there is a Facebook group with over 2,500 people in the county that are already supporting this, and I’ve got some comments on my page as well … I’m looking forward to getting input of how we can enact this in the county and work with all of our elected officials to show a united front.”